 What data is cached on the client

-The client software works exactly the same off your LAN as it does on your LAN.
-This is possible because it caches the domain
+The client software works exactly the same off of your LAN as it does on your LAN.
+This is possible because the clients cache an encrypted copy of the domain

-groups and OU name of the computer and the logged on user to be able to determine sub settings.
+groups and OU name of the computer and the logged-on user, to be able to determine sub settings both online and offline.